Subscribe to updates

 GCC Scrutiny Review

-The committee was to consider a report on the outcomes and recommendations from workshops held by the Centre for Governance and Scrutiny (CfGS) on 9 and 27 March 2026.
-These workshops likely focused on reviewing the effectiveness and structure of scrutiny within Gloucestershire County Council.
+The committee was to consider a report on the outcomes and recommendations resulting from workshops held by the Centre for Governance and Scrutiny (CfGS).
+These workshops were focused on reviewing the effectiveness and structure of scrutiny within Gloucestershire County Council.

 Work Plan

-The meeting was scheduled to take place in the Committee Room at Shire Hall, Gloucester.
+The meeting was scheduled to take place in Committee Room - Shire Hall, Gloucester.

 Attendees